go-outside-labs/blockchain-science-py/magick-py/README.md

 ----

-#### Run a simple PIR experiment with secret key Regev encryption
+#### run a simple PIR experiment with secret key Regev encryption

-We are ready to run our first simple PIR experiment, where we build a query vector as in the previous experiment, but encrypt it using the secret key `s` from the Regev encryption scheme.
+we are ready to run our first simple PIR experiment, where we build a query vector as in the previous experiment, but encrypt it using the secret key `s` from the Regev encryption scheme.

 ```